TheSquidCombatant/TheSquid.Numerics.Extensions/README.md

 Extension method for the system class Random.
 Method uses instance of Random class to generate an array of random bytes.

 ## PowCachedExtension
-C# implementation of an extension method for calculating powers of repeating BigInteger values using a cache.
+C# implementation of an extension method for faster calculation of powers with repeated parameters using cache.

 ### How to use
 Basicly you can copy class [PowCachedExtension](TheSquid.Numerics.Extensions/PowCachedExtension.cs) from source repository to your project.
 Another option is to add the [TheSquid.Numerics.Extensions](https://www.nuget.org/packages/TheSquid.Numerics.Extensions/) package from the nuget repository to your project's dependencies.